-CAM is how Cenon started at the end of 1992 and is one of the major strength of Cenon.
-In the year 2000, restructuring of Cenon has been started to bring Cenon to the new plattforms Linux and Apple.
-Cenon was also converted to its new modular layout.
+Manufacturing is how Cenon started at the end of 1992 and is one of the major strength of Cenon.
+In the year 2000, restructuring of Cenon was started to bring Cenon to the new plattforms Apple and Linux.
+Cenon was also turned into a modular system.

-Since version 3.60 of Cenon, the CAM functions have their own module.
-This gives Cenon a great flexibility and also new users, especially in the area of Desktop Publishing.
-Not to forget, the CAM functionality has been improved greatly.
+Since version 3.6 of Cenon, the CAM functions reside in their own module.
+This gives Cenon a great flexibility and more users, especially in the area of vector design and Desktop Publishing.
+As a result, also the CAM functionality greatly improved.

-Cenon CAM is now well prepared for the coming innovations in the sector of Computer Aided Manufacturing.
+Cenon CAM is very well prepared for the coming innovations in the sector of Computer Aided Manufacturing.

-1.3 What can you do with Cenon
+1.3 What can you do with Cenon CAM?